Arts peer nominations

 They do this by sitting on arts grant assessment panels or arts community consultation groups.

-Arts peers are approved by the Minister for Tourism, Sport and Culture for a three year term.
+Arts peers are approved by the Minister for Arts, Culture and Heritage for a three-year term.
+They may be reappointed for a further term.
 Find out who is on the current register of peers.